Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

-# 8B Modules and packages
+# 13 Modules and packages
 We talked about how to import modules from the standard libraries of Mojo and Python in § 3.6, and how to import a local custom Python module in § 8.4.
-Now we'll see how we import a local custom Mojo module in § 8B.2.
+Now we'll see how we import a local custom Mojo module in § 13.2.
+Mojo provides a packaging system that allows you to organize and compile code libraries into importable files.
+Here we'll learn how to organize your code into modules and packages (which is a lot like Python), and shows you how to create a packaged binary with the `mojo package` command.

-## 8B.1 What are modules and packages?
+## 13.1 What are modules and packages?
 We have seen that the Mojo standard library is organized in *packages*, each grouping 1 or more related *modules*.

-## 8B.2 Importing a local Mojo module
+## 13.2 Importing a local Mojo module
 Doing this is as easy as for Python modules.
 Suppose we have functionality around full names in module `full_name.mojo`.
 Here for brevity we have only 2 fields, an @value decorator and a print method.